Ikuyadeu/GitPitchTest/PITCHME.md

 ---

-RQ2: Does CHANGEADVISOR correctly link change requests represented by user feedback clusters to code artifacts that need to be modified and how well it works compared to a state-of-the-art technique relating informal textual documentation to source code?
+**RQ2: Does CHANGEADVISOR correctly link change requests represented by user feedback clusters to code artifacts that need to be modified and how well it works compared to a state-of-the-art technique relating informal textual documentation to source code?**

 Comparison between ChangeAdvisor and "BLUiR"

 ---
 #### Comparison between ChangeAdvisor and BLUiR

+Change Advisor better than BLUiR
 ```markdown
 * ChangeAdvisor
     * Precision:81%